Communication Is What The Listener Does

 Do we offer the same in our interpersonal communications?

-When discovering the concept of Imago Relationships, my first thought was “I’m-A-Go” — that’s cute.
-It reminds me of a Space Shuttle lift-off.
-Many of our relationships are desirous of going go to a higher level.
+When discovering the concept of Imago Relationships, my first thought was, “That’s cute.
+‘I’m-A-Go’ sounds just like what the Captain of a space shuttle might say immediately before launch.”
+Many of our relationships are desirous of (or, maybe, in desperate need of) going to a higher level.

 These quotes from the article are a few of my favorites: